 6. Meet/Email with Professors

-Consulting with professors leading up to finals can be imperative to understanding the course’s content.
-Most professors are very responsive in e-mail and can respond to your questions in a timely manner, so if you are have questions, comments or concerns, maintain an open dialogue with your professors.
+Consulting with professors leading up to finals can be imperative to understand the course’s content.
+Most professors are very responsive in email and can respond to your questions promptly, so if you have questions, comments, or concerns, maintain an open dialogue with your professors.